JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

  50
 ```

-Note that using the split-apply-combine strategy with operation specification
+Note that using the split-apply-combine strategy with the operation specification
 syntax in `combine`, `select` or `transform` will usually be faster for large
-`GroupedDataFrame` object than iterating it, with the difference that they
+`GroupedDataFrame` objects than iterating them, with the difference that they
 produce a data frame.
-For the above examples an operation corresponding
-to the examples above is:
+An operation corresponding to the example above is:

 ```
 julia> combine(iris_gdf, nrow)